-- Review the Company's compliance with the laws on Securities and Exchange, Stock Exchange of Thailand requirements and other laws relating to the business of the Company. - Review Related Transactions or transactions with possible Conflict of Interests to ensure compliance with the laws and requirements of the Stock Exchange of Thailand and ensure that such transactions are reasonable and to the utmost benefit of the Company. - Conduct an examination upon being informed by the Auditor of suspicious circumstances that the Director, manager or any person responsible for the operation of the Company may have committed an offence as stated under Securities and Exchange Act Section 281/2 second paragraph, Section 305, Section 306, Section 308, Section 309, Section 310, Section 311, Section 312 or Section 313, and report the result of preliminary examinations to the Office of Securities and Exchange Commission and the Auditor within thirty days.
+Review the Company's compliance with the laws on Securities and Exchange, Stock Exchange of Thailand requirements, Personal Data Protection Act B.E.
+2562 (2019), and other additional revision, including laws relating to the business of the Company.

+- Review Related Transactions or transactions with possible Conflict of Interests and Material Transaction to ensure compliance with the laws and requirements of the Stock Exchange of Thailand, keep monitoring the progress of the transactions as well as oversee the disclosure and report of the progress to shareholders on a regular basis.
+In cases of suspected misconduct transaction, the Audit Committee will take prompt action to suspend such transactions and report to the office of Securities and Exchange Commission without delay. - Conduct an examination upon being informed by the Auditor of suspicious circumstances that the Director, manager or any person responsible for the operation of the Company may have committed an offence as stated under Securities and Exchange Act B.E.
+2535 (1992) Section 89/25, the Audit Committee must take action as follows: - Report the suspected misconduct to the office of Securities and Exchange Commission without delay. - (2) Report the progress of examinations to the office of Securities and Exchange Commission and the Auditor periodically. - (3) Report the result of examination to the office of Securities and Exchange Commission and the Auditor within 30 days.